List of Playboy Playmates of 2007: May

 Shannon James (born February 5, 1987) is the Playboy Playmate of the Month for May 2007.
 She was born in Holland, Pennsylvania and was discovered on the Howard Stern Show.
 At the time of her photo shoot she attended the University of Central Florida and was a member of Zeta Tau Alpha sorority.
 James has also been featured in Maxim UK and other publications.

 June

 Brittany Binger (born March 24, 1987) is an American model who is the Playboy Playmate of the Month for June 2007.

 July

 Tiffany Selby (born November 11, 1981) is an American model from Jacksonville, Florida.
 She is the Playboy Playmate of the Month for July 2007.
 Selby has also competed in Hawaiian Tropic contests and been a member of the USA National Bikini Team.

 August

 Tamara Sky (born February 20, 1985) is a Puerto Rican professional disc jockey and model.
 She was the centerfold for the April 2006 issue of the Mexican edition of Playboy, then named Playmate of the Month for August 2007 for the United States edition.

 September

 Patrice Hollis (born September 1, 1981) is an American model, who is the Playboy Playmate for September 2007.

+In 2011, she appeared on Jerry Springer's Program called:"Baggage".
+She was Finalist and Declined the Date.